PsychoActivity/VisiWallet/README.md

 # Safety Notice
 NOTE: This software is intended for creative use rather than security.
 USE AT YOUR OWN RISK.
 This application is NOT a replacement to existing cold storage and hardware wallet options.
 There is no safer alternative than storing your bitcoin in a total offline environment secured with the latest encryption standards.
 Treat photographs taken with this app like you would treat your most embarrassing nudes.
-Anyone with an exact copy of the photograph and the proper knowledge/equipment - such as this app on another phone - will be able to access the funds on your wallet.
+Anyone with an exact copy of the photograph and the proper knowledge/equipment - such as this app on another phone - will be able to access the funds in your photowallet.

 # Slideshot Wallet